🐝 SHIPPING 5€, FREE FROM 40€ - REST OF EUROPE 10€, FREE FROM 80€ 🐝

 But first … why are they so important?

-They are responsible for keeping plants and crops alive, without their help transporting pollen from flower to flower, it would be impossible for most of the food we consume to exist: they pollinate around a third of the agricultural plants grown in the world.
-But in recent decades and due to the use of pesticides and toxic substances on crops, the number of bees began to fall.
-Also climate change and pollution affect their natural environments.
+They are responsible for keeping plants and crops alive.
+Without their help, transporting pollen from flower to flower, it would be impossible for most of the food we consume to exist: they pollinate around a third of the agricultural plants grown in the world. .
+But in recent decades and due to the use of pesticides and toxins in crops, the number of bees began to plummet.
+Climate change and pollution also affect their natural environments.

 To collaborate with their preservation, there are a couple of measures we can take to make their habitat as healthy as possible: